OpenArabicPE/slides/2021-stabi/2021-10-29-who-is-ali-pasha_slides.md

 ::: -->

-# Background: <br/>Building infrastructures we need without the help we can't get
+# Background: <br/> Contributing to the *digital commons* and building the infrastructures we need without the help we can't get

 ## [Project Jarāʾid](https://projectjaraid.github.io/) (2012--) <br/>Closing the knowledge `<gap/>`